-iVote has not been provided at Local Government elections or Local Government by-elections.
+Although iVote was allowed for the NSW State Election in 2011, legislation is yet to be passed to enable iVote at Local Government elections or Local Government by-elections.

 Election Day Voting

 Voting

 Three types of votes were distributed to electors on election day.
 The type of vote the elector receives is determined by their individual circumstance and includes: